ML4GW/DeepClean/CONTRIBUTING.md

 The key environment management tool for this repo is [Poetry](https://python-poetry.org/).
 For installation instructions, see the [README](./README.md).
 Any libraries or projects you create should have a `pyproject.toml` with a `[tool.poetry]` table that describes the relevant dependencies.
 You should create and commit a lockfile via `poetry lock` and `git add poetry.lock` to ensure that the environment you've specified can be built.

 ### Libraries vs. Projects
 If the code you're writing is some general-purpose function that gets used in many places, consider implementing it as a library in `libs` that other code can import and call.
-To make clear what libraries come from this repository, we've adopted the practice that local library imports should start with `deepclean.`, e.g. `from deepclean.networks import DeepCleanAE`.
+To make clear what libraries come from this repository, we've adopted the practice that local library imports should start with `deepclean.`, e.g. `from deepclean.architectures import DeepCleanAE`.

 In practice, this means structuring libraries like:
 ```